Strategic Conquest

 Strategic Conquest is a turn-based strategy game based on the wargame Empire.
 It was written by Peter Merrill for the Apple Macintosh and released in 1984 by PBI Software, and later ported to the Apple II in 1986.
 Delta Tao Software took over distribution for later Classic Mac OS releases.
 It is sometimes shortened to Stratcon.

 Like Empire, the player's objective in Strategic Conquest is to defeat the enemy and conquer the world.
 The world is divided into islands that contain cities that can be captured to produce military units.
 Victory is achieved when all enemy cities have been conquered or when either player surrenders.
 It differed from Empire in a number of details, most notably its system for creating the game map.
 It can be played against the computer, or by two human players taking turns on one machine or two machines connected over an AppleTalk network.

 Though the game has not been updated since 1998, it is fully compatible with Macintosh System Software from 6 to 9, and is also playable under the Classic environment included with PowerPC versions of Mac OS X up to Mac OS X v10.4.

 History

 Strategic Conquest was first developed in 1984 and 1985 by Peter Merrill on an Apple Lisa for the Apple Macintosh.
+It is based on Walter Bright's Empire, but Strategic Conquest was published before Empire was ported to personal computers.
 The first published version appears to have been in 1984, sometimes attributed incorrectly to John L. Jamison.

 Strategic Conquest Plus was released in 1986.
 In later documents this is generally referred to Strategic Conquest 2.0.
 The Apple II version of 1.0 shipped the same year, and the Plus version the next year.

-The game was later acquired by Delta Tao Software, who continued development.
+The game was acquired by Delta Tao Software, who continued development.
 Version 3.0 added 16-color graphics and optional MacinTalk prompts, while 4.0 was a major upgrade with new units (the helicopter and artillery), and a new map-building system based on fractals and allows the user to select maps with more or less land.

 The latest version, 4.0.1, was released on February 2, 1998.